ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak10701-plus/faqs-troubleshooting.md

 - The distance between the device and the gateway is then calculated and displayed as:
     - Nearest Gateway Distance
     - Farthest Gateway Distance
-- The unit of distance is meters, with a minimum unit of 250 meters.
+- The unit of distance is meters, with a minimum unit of 250&nbsp;meters.

 :::tip NOTE
 Note: This feature only works in outdoor environments with active GPS.